Explained: Why religious fault lines are emerging in Tripura

 The communal violence in Bangladesh in the wake of Durga Puja has come as a shock to South Asia observers, who had hailed the country as a beacon of economic development.
 Such identity issues had not flared up in the country over the past two decades.
 However, the focus on Bangladesh has sidelined anti-Muslim violence that erupted in the Indian state of Tripura as a repercussion for the events across the border.

-Over the past week, at least 12 mosques have been vandalised in Tripura and the home of a prominent Muslim advocate was attacked.
+Over the past week, mosques are reported to have been vandalised in Tripura and the home of a prominent Muslim advocate was attacked.

 Religious fault lines in Tripura have been getting sharper due to political dynamics that have been developing in the state since the Bharatiya Janata Party took office in 2018.
 A new element has been introduced into the equation by the attempts of the Trinamool Congress from neighbouring West Bengal to expand its footprint into Tripura.